redrussianarmy/stm32f407xx-drivers/README.md

 In order to do that, please follow the following steps:

-1. Simply open the project in STM32CubeIDE
+1. Simply open the project with STM32CubeIDE
 2. Open one of the example in *src* folder.
 3. Make sure that other examples are excluded from build.
 4. Build the project.